sheinken88/Fast-Delivery-Front/README.md

 ### Signup

+The signup page is responsible for creating a new user and requests the following information: email, password, and password verification.
+Additionally, it provides a link to the login page for users who already have an existing account.

 ### Start-Shift

 The "Start-shift" component displays information about the current delivery journey, with details about each package in the journey.
 It consists of two main sub-components: Pending and History.
 The Pending sub-component displays the details of the packages that are pending delivery, while the History sub-component shows the packages that have been delivered.